2025 Boys' U16 African Nations Volleyball Championship

 The 2025 Boys' U16 African Nations Volleyball Championship will be the 2nd edition of the Boys' U16 African Nations Volleyball Championship, the biennial international youth volleyball tournament organised by the African Volleyball Confederation (CAVB) for the boys' under-16 national teams of Africa.
 It was held in Tunis, Tunisia from 24 to 29 August 2025.

 Four national teams took part in the tournament, with players born on or after 1 January 2010 being eligible to participate.

 Same as previous edition, the tournament acted as the CAVB qualifiers for the FIVB Volleyball Boys' U17 World Championship.
 The top three teams qualified for the 2026 FIVB Volleyball Boys' U17 World Championship in Qatar as the CAVB representatives.

-Egypt won their first title by beating Tunisia 3–0 in the final.
+Egypt won their second title by beating Tunisia 3–0 in the final.
 Algeria completed the podium after defeating Morocco 3–2 in the third-place match.
 Champions Egypt, runners-up Tunisia and third-place Algeria qualified for the 2026 Boys' U17 World Championship.